 Tennessee elected one Democratic-Republican to the Fifth Congress.

-Mapping this election is incomplete because of the lack of returns at the town or county level in many areas.
+The map for this election is incomplete due to the lack of returns at the town or county level.

 Tennessee re-elected Andrew Jackson to serve in the Fifth Congress.
 In September 1797, Jackson resigned from the House of Representatives in order to accept a seat in the US Senate.
 Tennessee held a special election which elected William Charles Cole Claiborne, which is the election presented here.